Always You, the latest release from Edge Hill University’s own innovative record label, is the first to be made entirely by current students.

 First year Film and TV Production student Natalie Cannell documented the recording session with video and still photographs, one of which has been used on the CD version of the single.

-Next steps include making a video to promote the single.
-Students will work with Director Clare Heney who lectures in film at Edge Hill.
+The video to promote the single was made by students working with Director Clare Heney who lectures in film at Edge Hill.

 “The process of creating striking moving images to visualise a music track is a fascinating one and students benefit immensely from being involved.
 A lot of music is consumed via channels like YouTube and being able to use the video medium is a vital element of the music industry.
 Previous films have included location shoots as far afield as Portmerion where The Prisoner was filmed and studio productions using Edge Hill’s industry-standard facilities.”